-Mineral scale formation is a water-based phenomenon, and scale inhibitors are typically water-soluble chemicals which exhibit poor solubility in oil.
-For a scale inhibitor to be effective, it must be delivered to the water-producing zones in the near-wellbore - any inhibitor which is placed in the oil zones will not return to the wellbore, and so will be effectively wasted.
+Mineral scale formation is a water-based phenomenon, and scale inhibitors are typically water-soluble chemicals that exhibit poor solubility in oil.
+For a scale inhibitor to be effective, it must be delivered to the water-producing zones in the near-wellbore.
+Any inhibitor that is placed in the oil zones will not return to the wellbore, and so will be effectively wasted.

 Having a better idea of the placement challenges in your wells and being able to devise strategies to improve the placement can help increase treatment lifetimes, reduce the number of unplanned interventions and thus help maintain optimal hydrocarbon production.

 The complex nature of most oil and gas wells can make it difficult to intuitively assess the placement challenges present in the field.
 Typically, placement of bullhead squeeze treatments can be affected by a large number of parameters including permeability differences, pressure contrasts, fluid mobility effects, fluid viscosities, wellbore geometry, frictional pressure losses, the presence of fractures, injection rates and the nature of the treatment chemicals.
-As part of a long-running multi-sponsor Joint Industry Project (JIP), Scaled Solutions Ltd has developed the Place-iT™ near-wellbore chemical placement simulator, which will consider all these parameters when simulating the chemical placement and subsequent chemical returns for a well.
-The Place-iT™ model has been used to help improve the design of a number of successful scale inhibitor squeeze treatments in challenging wells throughout the world.
+As part of a long-running multi-sponsor Joint Industry Project (JIP), Scaled Solutions developed the Place iT™ near-wellbore chemical placement simulator, which considers all of these parameters when simulating the chemical placement and subsequent chemical returns for a well.
+The Place iT™ model has been used to help improve the design of a number of successful scale inhibitor squeeze treatments in challenging wells throughout the world.

 Scale inhibitor adsorption isotherms can be derived either from laboratory core flood data or from field return data.
 The derived isotherm can then be used to simulate field treatments to compare the actual field return with the predicted return.
 If these differ markedly, then further placement and treatment modelling can be conducted to gain a better understanding of the factors influencing the low field return lifetime, and to help optimise the initial field treatment to give better treatment lifetimes in the future.